flymake/flymake-phpcs/README.md

 PHP CodeSniffer for Emacs with flymake-mode.

-To use [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with Emacs, you will need PHP CodeSniffer installed and available on your path.
+To use [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with Emacs, you will need PHP CodeSniffer installed.

 You should be able to run